mk12/sicp/notes/lecture.md

 ### Problems with the manager

-- The strategy we just looked at is called _dispatch on type_.
+- The strategy we just looked at is called _type dispatch_.
-- One annoyance is that we had to change the names of the specific procedures (adding a suffix) to avoid naming conflicts.
+- One annoyance is that we had to rename specific procedures to avoid naming conflicts.
 - We'll talk about namespaces to fix that problem later.
 - What happens when you add a new type to the system?
     - The other types don't care.
 They can remain the same.
-    - The manager needs to add a new clause to every generic procedure that should be able to work with the new type.
+    - But the manager needs to add a new clause to every generic procedure that should be able to work with the new type.
-    - This is annoying because the generic procedure case analyses are very repetitive.
+    - This is annoying because generic procedure case analyses are very repetitive.

 ### Data-directed programming

-- Our system has a table with types on the horizontal axis and operators on the vertical axis.
+- Our system has a table with types (horizontal axis) and operators (vertical axis).
-- Instead of writing these generic procedures manually, we should just use a table directly.
+- Instead of writing these generic procedures manually, we should just use a table.
-- We introduce two new procedures: `(put key1 key2 value)` and `(get key1 key2)`.
-This is a map, or associative list.
+- We introduce two new procedures: `(put «key1» «key2» «value»)` and `(get «key1» «key2»)`.
-- Now we just need to use `put` to insert our specific procedures into the table, and the rest will be automated.
+- Now we just need to insert our specific procedures into the table using `put`, and the rest will be automated.
-- We wouldn't even have to name our procedures -- we could just pass a lambda expression as the last argument.
-- It is the procedures that go in the table, not their names.
+- It's the procedures that go in the table, not their names, so we could even pass a lambda expression and not give it a name.
 - The key procedure in this whole system is `operate`:

 ```
 (define (operate op obj)
   (let ((proc (get (type obj) op)))
     (if (null? proc)
-        (error "undefined OP")
+        (error "undefined operator")
         (proc (contents obj)))))
 ```

 - This uses the table to look up the correct procedure, and applies it to the given object.
-- This is what happens when we try to extract the real part of a complex number in polar form:
+- Here's what happens when we extract the real part of a complex number in polar form:

 ```
 (real-part z)